 For information on the scholarships available to you as an international student, please see our International scholarships page.

-If you have non-standard qualifications or do not quite meet the admissions requirements for BA (Hons) Fashion, the University of Northampton can offer you a fantastic opportunity to study a four year BA (Hons) Fashion programme which includes a Foundation Year that will help you develop the conceptual design, technical grounding and academic skills you need, in order to successfully progress to the full award.
+If you have non-standard qualifications or do not quite meet the admissions requirements for BA (Hons) Fashion, the University of Northampton can offer you a fantastic opportunity to study a four year BA (Hons) Fashion programme which includes a year of Foundation study.
+The Foundation Framework will help you develop the conceptual design, technical grounding and academic skills you need, in order to successfully progress to the full award.

-In the Foundation Year you will study two 40 credit modules that form the Foundation Study experience.
+You will study two 40 credit modules that form the Foundation Framework.
 These are:

 Subject Studies 1: Practical and Study Skills – provides an introduction to key concepts, theories and principles associated with the area of study.